gowachin/DiveR/README.md

 ## Actual in work part

-Consumption part of shiny (plot.conso, more text, reactive slider etc)
+Consumption plot.conso and plot.ndive.

 ## To do :

-- Complete README with shiny in prod and examples.
+- Complete README with examples.
 - Change package, repository name

-### Shiny
-- change maximum depth for consecutive dives in shiny
-- modify advanced parameters for screen
-- push shiny in prod
-- add hour
-- checkbox to force inverse profile or 60+ dive !

-### Package
 - fix plot.ndive when consecutive dives (depths)
-- make plot with hours
 - doc on new conso and dive functions
 - more attributes
 - make a beautiful doc for every functions
 - desaturation with complex models
 - multiple gas tank consumption.

+## Doc in work (mostly missing examples) :

+- attributes
+dtr
+speed
+summary.dive
+dtime
+depth

+- conso
+bloc
+press_time
+conso

+- deco
+majoration
+dtcurve

+- graphics
+plot.dive
+plot.ndive

+- mn90
+mn90
+dive
+ndive

 Feel free to fork this, and use it.
 Any recommendation is welcome :)